-How to do resource allocation in project management
+How do you do resource allocation in project management?

 So let’s take a deeper dive into how to do resource allocation and learn how to make the best use of the resources at your disposal.
 If you are looking for an in-depth guide to resource management take a look at our Ultimate Guide to Resource Management.

 Here are 8 best practice tips to get your resource allocation process on track.

 Before you can allocate resources you need to know who they are and what they do for you.
 This means understanding what skills they have and how much time they work for you.
 This is sometimes called your resource pool.